Darnum

 The town has a rich history dating back to the 1880s railway era and retains its heritage character through landmarks like the historic Darnum Butter Factory overlooking the Moe River and a large stump commemorating the original timber mill.
 Today Darnum's economy revolves around dairy farming, with major processor Fonterra having a notable presence in the area.
 Warragul provides the nearest comprehensive shopping, schooling, and services, while the Gippsland railway line makes Melbourne accessible by train.
 The surrounding hills and pastoral landscape attract those seeking a genuine country lifestyle within reach of Melbourne.

-Darnum falls under postcode 3822 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Narracan (Eastern Victoria) electorate.
+Darnum falls under postcode 3822 and is governed by the Baw Baw Council (Local Government Area).
+For federal elections, residents vote in the electorate of Monash, while state elections fall under the Narracan (Eastern Victoria) electorate.

 Location